 The fact that premier Makhura has emphasised in his SOPA that a number of highways and other arterial routes will be upgraded in due course, but will be undertaken without the use of tolling, is a tacit acknowledgement that social infrastructure should not be subjected to user pays systems – just as it was acknowledged by the state president’s committee, commissioned to review state owned entity funding in 2013.

 It would appear now that government is confused and even schizophrenic in its reasoning and logic around the road funding methodology and the time has come for them to acknowledge that the seriously flawed and failed e-toll matter was the wrong decision.

 It is dead and the white elephant now needs to be buried.

-OUTA maintains that it will defend any of its contributing members from any prosecution related to non payment of e-Tolls.
-Become a member by clicking here.
+OUTA maintains that it will defend any of its contributing supporters from any prosecution related to non payment of e-Tolls.
+Become a supporter by clicking here.